asuh/front-end-windows/readme.md

 [winget.run](https://winget.run/) is a good place to check and see if your software is available for Winget.

-    winget install firefox
+    winget install -e --id Mozilla.Firefox

-One thing to note is that Winget collects data and telemetry by default, but there is an opt-out.
+Winget collects data and telemetry by default, but there is an opt-out:

 **Windows Key > Settings > Privacy & Security > Diagnostics & feedback > Diagnostic data > Send optional diagnostic data** Unselect the last option

+If you want to install multiple apps at once, try out [Winstall](https://winstall.app/).
+You can select multiple apps and get a long command to install everything at once.

 Note: Winget is fussy if you don't provide the correct syntax to install something or you haven't chosen the method for download.